 CBD has garnered a lot of interest as of late due to its many therapeutic properties, and this increased popularity has likely attracted a lot of newcomers who want to find out all the benefits CBD has to offer.
 Among beginners to CBD, one of the more common questions is how long does CBD take to work?

 Simply put, there is no one definitive answer to how quickly CBD’s therapeutic effects become noticeable, as a number of factors influence how it is absorbed by the body, and the effects will vary from person to person.
-In this article, we discuss these factors that influence how long it takes CBD to kick in, as well as a few other concerns relating to CBD’s pharmacokinetics.
+In this article, we discuss these factors that influence how long it takes CBD to work, as well as a few other concerns relating to CBD’s pharmacokinetics.

 Different Methods of Ingestion

 CBD can be ingested through a number of different methods, and the manner in which it enters the bloodstream has a large impact on how quickly its effects are felt.
 An important distinction between the methods of ingestion is whether or not CBD becomes subject to first-pass metabolism, a process through which a substance is broken down before it reaches circulation.
 This process decreases CBD’s bioavailability, or how much of the substance actually reaches the bloodstream.

 Sublingual / Nasal

 CBD can bypass first-pass metabolism if it is taken sublingually (under the tongue) or nasally.
 There are thin mucous membranes both under the tongue and in the nasal cavity that will absorb any chemical it comes into contact with and circulate it throughout the bloodstream.
 To achieve this, CBD oil can be dropped beneath the tongue or it can be sprayed into the nose.
 CBD’s effects will become noticeable about 15-30 minutes when taken through this method.